Top five car leasing myths busted

 Many of the staff here at Leasing.com HQ lease their cars too, so we know how it works and most of the time there are no charges to pay if you look after the vehicle.
 The boss handed his own car back last month and was charged £50 for kerbing his alloy wheel because the damage exceeded more than 50mm.
 So, yes, there are charges at times but don't believe the exaggerated scare stories.

-There are penalties when you go over the mileage limits
+There are charges when you go over the mileage limits

 TRUE.
 The average UK motorist drives 7,900 miles every year.
 On Leasing.com you have the choice of anywhere between 5k to 30k miles for your annual mileage, meaning we have most of the bases covered.
 Yes, low mileage deals are cheaper, but it’s not a trick.
 It’s just simple maths.